 If you're like most couples, you could probably use some extra help in this area.
 An objective third party can help provide insight into your situation that you might never recognize on your own.
 Instead of jumping to the conclusion that your marriage is a failure and that you'd be better off single, you should consider the option of seeking professional counseling.
 Our staff would be happy to provide you with referrals to qualified counselors in your area who specialize in marriage and family matters.
 They'd also consider it a privilege to discuss your situation with you over the phone.
 Contact our Counseling department for a free consultation.

-In this iQuestions video from Focus on the Family, Jim Daly explains why commitment can make all the difference in keeping your marriage together.
+Commitment in Marriage: Jim Daly explains why commitment can make all the difference in keeping your marriage together.

 The Love Dare